 The United States established diplomatic relations with Uruguay in 1867, which became an independent state following the 1828 dissolution of its federation with Argentina.
 The relationship between the United States and Uruguay is strong.
 The two countries share important values, including a commitment to democracy, rule of law, sound economic policies, strong labor rights, environmental protection, investment in people, the desire to see the peaceful resolution of disputes between nations, and a commitment to the multilateral system.

 Uruguay is a constructive partner that plays an important role in promoting regional stability and democracy.
 The country often serves as a consensus builder and mediator in international contexts.
 It is a partner in conflict resolution, contributing to peacekeeping missions worldwide.
 Uruguay has been one of the top troop and police contributors per capita to United Nations (UN) peacekeeping overall.
-The United States values Uruguay's contributions to improving security in Haiti as well as in other difficult locations throughout the world.
+The United States values Uruguay's contributions to improving security in Haiti and the Democratic Republic of the Congo as well as in other difficult locations throughout the world.

 U.S. Assistance to Uruguay